Umamaheswari0609/ETL/README.md

 **Pipeline Orchestration with Airflow**
 The entire ETL workflow will be automated using Apache Airflow, orchestrated via Cloud Composer.
 This ensures that the extraction, transformation, and loading processes run reliably, efficiently, and on schedule.

+**Data Visualization with Looker**
+Looker will be integrated into the pipeline to provide advanced data visualization and reporting capabilities.
+This allows stakeholders to derive insights from the data loaded into BigQuery, enabling informed decision-making through dynamic and interactive dashboards.